smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 This document assumes you have some technical proficiency with VS Code and git or could learn them.

+## TL;DR

+- Replace a OneNote notebook with a set of standard files.
+- Organize them in a directory structure.
+- Keep them under version control using git.
+- View and edit them with whatever programs works the best for the file at hand.

 ## Notebooks, Sections, and Pages

 I think of a single git repo as the equivalent of a OneNote notebook.
 OneNote sections can be replicated with directories, nested arbitrarily deep.
 Markdown files and PDFs are the equivalent of OneNote pages.

+Use Markdown for text notes and PDFs for everything else.
+The Markdown files can include images.

 ## Tags

 If you want to use tags, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/) and inline tags like `#mytag1` in your markdown files.

 Front matter is a block of yml at the start of the file that looks like this:
 ```
 ---